nathanramoscfa/etradebot/docs/source/scheduling.rst

 9. Click "OK" to save the task.

-Method 2: Configuring the Task Scheduler Manually
+Option 2: Configuring the Task Scheduler Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Refer to the `Windows Task Scheduler documentation <https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page>`_ for more information.
+The following configuration was tested on Windows 11 using Anaconda and Python 3.11.
+If you are using a different operating system, package distribution, or Python version, you may have to modify the commands.

 1. Open the Task Scheduler and click on "Create Task" in the right-hand pane.
 If you are prompted to select a user, select the user that you want to run the task as.
 2. Give the task a name (e.g., "etradebot") and description (e.g., "Run etradebot") on the "General" tab.